The following exhibitions took place at Bloom Space:

-On Saturday 1st between 2 and 3pm there will be a celebration of Imbolc with Sun Cake, refreshments and artist’s talk.
+On Saturday 1st there was a celebration of Imbolc with Sun Cake, refreshments and artist’s talk.

-The exhibition takes its inspiration from the pagan festival of Imbolc on 1st February, which celebrated the start of Spring, the halfway point between the Winter Solstice and the Spring Equinox.
+The exhibition took its inspiration from the pagan festival of Imbolc on 1st February, which celebrated the start of Spring, the halfway point between the Winter Solstice and the Spring Equinox.

 Sarah Jones completed an MA in Fine art at HCA in 2021.
 Since then she has been painting ‘posts’ as a form of Expanded Painting and has been exhibiting in France and England.
 Sarah had ‘posts’ accepted in two RA Summer Shows and the RWA in Bristol.
 This will be her first solo show in the UK.